 The best way to demystify trusts is to first explain what one is and how they work.
 Then, we give examples of common types of trusts that we use in our estate planning and elder law practice at The Law Office of Henry Nash in Rockville, Maryland.

 A trust is a legal arrangement that has a specific structure.
-The person who sets up a trust is called the grantor or settlor of the trust.
+The person who sets up a trust is called the grantor or settlor.
 The grantor establishes the trust by executing a legal document called the trust instrument, trust document, or simply the trust.

 In the trust document, the grantor sets out a number of provisions, including naming the trustee (and often a successor trustee) and beneficiaries.
-The trust also defines the terms for distribution of the assets by the trustee to the beneficiaries.
+This document also defines the terms for distribution of the assets by the trustee to the beneficiaries.

 The beneficiaries are the people who receive distributions from the trust.
-The trustee is the individual or organization responsible for management and administration of the trust.
+The trustee is the individual or organization responsible for management and administration.
 A trustee has fiduciary duties by law, which is a high level of legal duty relating to fulfillment of the trustee’s responsibilities under the trust.

-For a trust to be operational, the grantor must take a second step after execution of the trust instrument.
-A trust is not in effect until the grantor funds the trust, which means putting assets into an account created for the trust.
+For a trust to be operational, the grantor must take a second step after execution of the instrument.
+A trust is not in effect until the grantor funds it, which means putting assets into an account created for the trust.

 A trust may be funded by the grantor during his or her lifetime, or it may be funded on the grantor’s death.
 Funding on the death of the grantor is usually accomplished through a Last Will and Testament that provides for the estate assets to be placed into the trust.